Au2mater/MyGPTs/README.md

  - Azure OpenAi
  - OpenAi
  - Local models served using LM Studio
+ - Any Chat API compatible with openai-python library

 __Privacy__
 <br> This app runs locally on your server.